ChoGGi/CuteButtons/README.md

 mosaic.png
 mosaic.hover.png (if using *Hover.css)
 ```
-* and place in the chrome directory along with the CSS files
+* and place in the chrome directory along with the CSS files (filenames are case-sensitive)

 ##### Image with example: https://github.com/ChoGGi/CuteButtons/issues/5